 This project was on the easy side, the hardest part for me was trying to install it.
 But don’t worry after some trial and error, I have found the easier way to do this too.
-Here are the list of supplies I used.
-Some links in this post are affiliate link for your convenience, click here to read our full affiliate policy.
+Here is the list of supplies I used.

 SUPPLIES: This is for one shelf!

 2″x6″x (whatever length you want) board

 4 – toggle bolts